-The significance of heritage assets and their settings within the Parish will be preserved and enhanced through:
+The significance of heritage assets and their settings within the Parish will be conserved and enhanced through:

-- a) Resisting development that would adversely affect the site and setting of Wall Hills Camp Scheduled Ancient Monument. - b) Requiring appropriate development proposals elsewhere to be accompanied by full archaeological investigations and in the event of significant and/or extensive remains being found they should be preserved in-situ. - c) Resisting development that adversely affects features or the setting of Listed Buildings and other similar heritage assets. - d) Ensuring every effort is made to preserve or enhance the character or appearance of Ledbury Conservation Area, including through site appraisals undertaken in association with relevant proposals. - e) Only permitting development that would not adversely affect the significance of that part of Eastnor Castle Registered Historic Park and Garden falling within the Parish.
+- a) Requiring development to conserve the site and setting of Wall Hills Camp Scheduled Ancient Monument. - b) Requiring appropriate development proposals elsewhere to be accompanied by full archaeological investigations and in the event of significant and/or extensive remains being found they should be preserved in-situ. - c) Requiring development to conserve and enhance the features and setting of Listed Buildings and other local heritage assets as appropriate to their heritage importance. - d) Ensuring every effort is made to conserve and enhance the character or appearance of Ledbury Conservation Area, including through site appraisals undertaken in association with relevant proposals. - e) Only permitting development that would not adversely affect the significance of that part of Eastnor Castle Registered Historic Park and Garden falling within the Parish.
 This would include its setting within Malvern Hills AONB, including contributions to any 'borrowed view'. - f) Ensuring every effort is made to retain and conserve buildings and heritage assets of local importance, including traditional rural buildings. - g) Only allowing development within unregistered parks and gardens at Upper Hall; Ledbury Park; Underdown; Dingewood Park to proceed if an assessment has shown the effects of works will fit sensitively into the garden design.
 In addition, the contribution that such parks and gardens make to the wider landscape will be relevant to this consideration. - h) Promoting development that would conserve the character of the Parish's historic farmsteads through allowing sensitive conversions where appropriate.